Diocese of Saint-Claude

 The Diocese of Saint-Claude (Latin: Dioecesis Sancti Claudii; French: Diocèse de Saint-Claude) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in France.
-The diocese corresponds in territory to the department of Jura.
-It was created in 1742, as a smaller area, mostly consisting of some parishes previously controlled by the Abbey of Saint-Claude.
-Under the Concordat of 1802 the diocese was suppressed and its territory included in the Archdiocese of Besançon; in 1822 it was again made an independent diocese.
+The diocese corresponds in territory to the civil department of Jura.
+The city is 62 km (39 mi) north-northwest of Geneva, and 120 km (75 mi) south of Besançon.
+It was established in 1742.

 The Diocese of Saint-Claude is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Besançon, and formerly a suffragan of the Archdiocese of Lyon.
 Its cathedra is Saint-Claude Cathedral, in the episcopal see of Saint-Claude, Jura.